Download PDF

 Depreciation in value

 IAS 36, on the other hand, governs the recognition of impairment losses on assets.
-The Group assesses whether the carrying amount of an asset exceeds its fair value and determines the impact of write-ups or write-downs of assets on the statement of comprehensive income.
+The Group assesses whether the carrying amount of an asset exceeds its fair value and determines the effects of write-ups or write-downs of assets on the statement of comprehensive income.

-Non-current financial assets and investments accounted for using the equity method
+Other financial assets and investments accounted for using the equity method

-The item "Non-current financial assets" includes shares in affiliated companies and investments that are not included in the consolidated financial statements.
+Further information on measurement can be found in the section "Financial risk management and derivative financial instruments".
 Companies for which the fair values cannot be reliably determined are recognized at cost.
 Investments accounted for using the equity method are measured in accordance with IAS 28 "Investments in Associates and Joint Ventures".

 Inventories